Itchen College: Woolston site

-Itchen Pupil Teacher's Centre
+Itchen Pupil Teachers' Centre

-Itchen College opened on 6 October 1906 as a Pupil Teacher's Centre in Raymond Lodge, Bridge Road, Woolston.
+Itchen College opened on 6 October 1906 as a Pupil Teachers' Centre in Raymond Lodge, Bridge Road, Woolston.
 It later moved to the first floor of Porchester Road Elementary School (which later became Woolston Secondary School for Boys), Woolston, in 1916.

 Pupils started at the centre at age 13 and took the Cambridge Junior Local Examination after completing a two-year course.
-If they passed the exam, they could go on to become pupil teachers before moving on to teacher training college.
+If they passed the exam, they could go on to become pupil teachers before moving to teacher training college.

-The first permanent Principal of the centre was Edith North, who held the position until 1916.
+The first permanent principal of the centre was Edith North, who held the position until 1916.
 She was succeeded by Miss G.V.
-Cook, who remained Headmistress until 1918, when she was promoted to a larger school in East London.
-A temporary Headmistress, Mrs Macrae-Gibson, took over until it was decided that a Headmaster should be appointed.
+Cook, who remained headmistress until 1918, when she was promoted to a larger school in East London.
+A temporary headmistress, Mrs Macrae-Gibson, took over until it was decided that a headmaster should be appointed.
 The person appointed was Mr F.J.
 Hemmings, in 1919.

 Expansion and move to Middle Road

 In 1908, the local Board of Education called for improved secondary education facilities.
-A report titled 'Woolston New Secondary School' was drafted up by the Director of Education, recommending a school to accommodate 170 children.
+A report titled "Woolston New Secondary School" was drafted by the director of education, recommending a school to accommodate 170 children.

 Plans for a new building on a larger site were then drawn up, but financial difficulties meant that the land at Middle Road (the college's current site) was not bought until 1912.
-The land was rough and covered with gorse, bracken, and blackberry bushes, and World War I broke out before work could start to clear it.
+The land was rough and covered with gorse, bracken, and blackberry bushes, and the First World War broke out before work could start to clear it.

-The plans for a new school were shelved during the war and it wasn't until 1919 that they were reconsidered.
-Work at erecting temporary structures to house the new influx of post-war students was slow, however, and the centre couldn't relocate until 1921.
+The plans for a new school were shelved during the war and not reconsidered until 1919.
+Work erecting temporary structures to house the new influx of post-war students was slow, however, and the centre was not able to move until 1921.
 By this time, the centre had 228 students on roll and was full to capacity, having to turn students away due to lack of room.